The Digication Blog

 • “How do I fit into this context?”

-… along with deeper questions such as:
+… along with more profound questions such as:

 • “How can I tell my story and still bring in the threads from a lot of different contexts so that I [can] better understand whatever I’m exploring?”

-Tracy says that both students and educators will “have a much better understanding of not only themselves... but also for the kinds of experiences their students might have, and they are just going to build their empathy.
+Tracy says that students and educators will “have a much better understanding of not only themselves... but also for the kinds of experiences their students might have, and they are just going to build their empathy.
 They are going to get something good out of it because they are going to develop this professional identity and it's going to be a win for everyone.”

 How ePortfolios Empower Students, Faculty, and Institutions